laistdomiciano/nosesavers/README.md

 # NoseSavers
-This in an app will save your nose from pollens!
+This in an app that will save your nose from pollens!

 # Program Walkthrough